BA

 structure enables students to explore the

-various facets of management ranging from
+various facets of management, ranging from

-communication to nuance and marketing, within
+communication to finance and marketing, within

 the business sphere.
-Moreover, the elective
+Moreover, the optional

-modules and the individual project will allow
+courses and the individual project allow students

-their knowledge in the business management eld.
+knowledge in the business management field.
+In

-In this four-year program students will gain specic
+this four-year program, students will gain specific

 business knowledge, an understanding of the

-business world and will also develop a range of
+business world, and will also develop a range of

 transferable intellectual and study skills.